+The following article about the Southern Poverty Law Center's (SPLC) Mark Potok is from the Fairbanks, Alaska News-Miner.
 The author is the "outdoors editor" and I think he did a pretty good job.
 Especially good is that he points out that Potok’s trip to Fairbanks”was funded by the SPLC.”

 We know with certainty of instances where an SPLC'er goes to a college and gives a speech and gets an award, but the fact that the SPLC paid for all of their expenses to travel to and stay at the college is not revealed.
 The SPLC might even pay for the banquet.
 SPLC does a lot to defame people who want a sensible immigration policy.

 As an aside I like the fact that the author consistently misspelled Mark Potok's name.
 "Potak’s trip to Fairbanks”, et cetera.

 Since that's the case, it's not surprising that they spend some of it to make themselves look good, like Bill Gates or the supervillains you see in movies.
 In any case, the reason Potok was able to get a full house for his speech is that the Alaska Bar Association was giving out 1.5 Continuing Legal Education Credits for it..